silvaxxx1/CV-case-study/README.md

 ﻿# CV-case-study

+Data used : cifar_10
+Framework : tensderflow 2

 Project Structure

 * CNN.ipynb: Jupyter Notebook file containing the implementation of a convolutional neural network (CNN) from scratch for image classification.